GlazeDonuts/Variational-Quantum-Classifier/README.md

 <img src="https://github.com/GlazeDonuts/Variational-Quantum-Classifier/blob/master/resources/final_fmap.jpg?raw=True"/>
 </p>

-The above feature map was coupled with a varitaional circuit implemented using the `TwoLocal` variational quantum circuit module from Qiskit.
+The above feature map was coupled with a varitaional circuit implemented using the `TwoLocal`[2] variational quantum circuit module from Qiskit.
 The parameters and their values are listed below:
 * `num_qubits = 3`
 * `rotation_blocks = ['ry', 'rz']`
 * `entanglement_blocks = ['cx']`